Navigation is below the Ads.

 Beginners guide to buying and preparing timber

-A starting point to set you on the right path for many projects (The easiest stuff to buy isn't always the best!)
+A starting point to set you on the right path for many projects (The easiest stuff to buy isn't always the best! includes the PSE timber sizes)

 A job often needed when a blocked up fireplace is opened up to fit a stove.